appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 The container checks the certificate files in the folder `<mounting-directory>/ssl` and use them if they exist.

 :::note
-In case the certificate files have a different name from `fullchain.pem` and `privkey.pem`, it considers missing custom certificate and auto provisioning the certificate by `Let's Encrypt`
+In case the certificate files have a different name from `fullchain.pem` and `privkey.pem`, it will fail to find the  custom certificate and auto-provisions the certificate by `Let's Encrypt`
 :::

 ## Docker